itkrivoshei/OdinMonoWebApps/README.md

 ## Overview

-Welcome to the "JSt-For-Fun" repository!
+Welcome to the **JSt-For-Fun** repository!
 This monorepo is a collection of web-based projects developed using React, TypeScript, and Redux.
 Each project demonstrates various aspects of front-end development and showcases a range of skills from simple to complex.
 The projects are part of the learning journey from [The Odin Project](https://www.theodinproject.com), an open-source coding curriculum.

 ## Project List